esrdapp/smart-contract-signing-and-recovery/README.md

 You can also validate the string message that was hashed, which in the example signSomething.js file, was "Banana" (Note the quotes, and the capital B)

-Use the "CheckIfDataIsValid" function call, and if it's valid, it will return true, proving the signer signed this message with the address!
+Use the "CheckIfDataIsValid" function call, and if it's valid, it will return true, proving the signer signed this message with the address.
+If any part of the string is wrong, for example changing the captial B to a lowercase b, then it will return false, proving the original message doesn't match the hash, and therefore is not the same signed message.